Jhedie/DevOps-Deeper-Testing/Readme.md

 ## Part 4 (Optional) - Use the tools in anger!

-If you have time after exploring each of the tools, have a go at setting them up fresh for your Project Exercise codebase (or indeed, for a work project).
+If you have time after exploring each of the tools, have a go at setting them up fresh for the Bank API exercise (or indeed, a work project).
 What useful tests can you generate?